Dr Stringer is the New Editor-in-Chief for the Journal

 Dr Simon Stringer is interviewed on BBC World News about future developments in computer modelling of the brain and artificial intelligence.

-Dr Stringer leads the Oxford Centre for Theoretical Neuroscience and Artificial Intelligence, which is based within the Oxford University Department of Experimental Psychology.
+Dr Stringer leads the Oxford Laboratory for Theoretical Neuroscience and Artificial Intelligence, which is based within the Oxford University Department of Experimental Psychology.

 age of the machines event at the royal institution

-Members of the Oxford Centre for Theoretical Neuroscience and Artificial Intelligence gave a lecture entitled ‘Age of the Machines’ at The Royal Institution in September 2014.
+Members of the Oxford Laboratory for Theoretical Neuroscience and Artificial Intelligence gave a lecture entitled ‘Age of the Machines’ at The Royal Institution in September 2014.

 The event was organised and sponsored by the asset management firm CQS with additional support from the foundation.
 The lecture was introduced by Sir Michael Hintze, founder of CQS, who discussed the current trends and the potential future impact of artificial intelligence and robotics in manufacturing, business and society.